MochiDiffusion/MochiDiffusion/README.md

 ## Features

+- Generates images locally and completely offline
 - Extremely memory effecient compared to PyTorch (~4GB)
-- Use custom Stable Diffusion Core ML models
 - Generated images are saved with prompt info inside EXIF metadata
+- Can use custom Stable Diffusion Core ML models
+- No worries about pickled models
 - macOS native app using SwiftUI

 ## Releases